Category Archives: Uncategorized

 I got schooled, and rightly so.
 If you won’t accept feedback from the person who is trying to teach you, don’t be terribly surprised if they stop throwing good stuff your way.
 Also?
 You might want to watch that tone (“duh” your teacher a couple of times and watch the fun dynamic that unfolds).

-Repeat after me: “Thank you.”
+Repeat after me: “Thank you for the feedback.”

 Reason #3 – You’re Never in Class